Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

   * Go up: the mode key.
   * Go down: the set/power key.
   * Enter settings/select option: long press of the set/power key.
-  * Hold measurement/go back: long press of the mode key.
+  * Toggle measurement view/go back: long press of the mode key.
   * Reset measurement: long press of both the mode and set/power keys.

 Not all devices support the pulse LED.